How much does it cost to remove an executor?

 Who can be ordered to pay legal costs?

-Starting with the second part of this question first; who will have to pay the costs of an executor removal application?
-The basic legal principle governing costs is that the court has complete discretion to decide who shall pay the costs of a dispute and how much they shall pay (section 51 of the Senior Courts Act 1981 and 44.2 of the Civil Procedure Rules).
+The basic legal principle governing costs is that the court has complete discretion to decide who shall pay the costs of a dispute and how much they shall pay.

 Legal costs are often determined on the ‘loser pays’ basis.
-This is sometimes referred to as costs ‘following the event’.
 As a general rule of thumb, if you end up on the losing side in litigation there’s a fairly good chance that you are going to have to pay at least some of the costs.
 Occasionally pyrrhic victories occur, when a court makes ‘no order as to costs’, leaving the winner to meet their own costs bill, despite their success.
 There are rarely any cast iron guarantees when it comes to legal costs and you therefore need to bear this in mind before embarking on a course of litigation.
-Litigation costs can quickly mount up and as the court proceedings progress you will have limited control over them.

 Special rules for probate disputes